Teradata moved towards the cloud to avoid losing the connection to modern cloud databases.

-Since instances can be booted at any time, there is the so-called Node Failure Recovery Feature.
+Since instances can be booted, there is the so-called Node Failure Recovery Feature.
 A computing instance is started as soon as a node crashes, and the Elastic Block storage from the failed node is coupled to the new node.

 Does Teradata have the same workload management in the AWS cloud as on the on-premise systems?

 The Base license has no workload management; the Advanced license only has Teradata Integrated Workload Management (TIWM).